mjtat/PubMed-Topic-Modeler/README.md

 `pip install pandas` (pandas is already included in Anaconda)

+### Overview of files

+There are five files in this package.

 * pubmed_query.py
 * preprocess.py
 * topic_modeling.py
 * figure_plotting.py
 * execute.py

-pubmed_query, preprocess, and topic_modeling are placed within the folder.
+pubmed_query, preprocess, topic_modeling, and figure_plotting are placed within the folder.
 It is not necessary for you to run them unless you choose to.
 All you need to run is execute.py script.

 1. *pubmed_query.py* makes use of the PubMed open-source API, and retrieves abstracts.
 It also retrieves other information, such as date of publication, and Pubmed IDs (PMID).